Ayokunle6/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 5. Checking for alphabetic characters and calling function from main.h file
 6. printing the sign of a number after calling the function from the main.h file
 7. Computing the absolute value of a number after calling the function from main.h file
+8. print the last digit of a number after calling the function int print_last_digit(int); from main.h